WordPress/gutenberg/docs/getting-started/fundamentals/block-json.md

 }
 ```

-The use of `supports` generates a set of properties that need to be manually added to the wrapping element of the block so they're properly stored as part of the block data.
+The use of `supports` generates a set of properties that need to be [manually added to the wrapping element of the block](https://developer.wordpress.org/block-editor/getting-started/fundamentals/block-wrapper/) so they're properly stored as part of the block data and taken into account to generate the markup of the block that will be delivered to the front end.

 _Example: Supports custom settings stored in the Markup representation of the block_